By Jayne Dixon Weber

 I’m thinking, “You can never be too safe.”

-Cassie is thinking, “Really?”
-Before we knew it, Larry and Ian starting gathering helmets for us all to wear in the car.
+Before we knew it, Larry and Ian started gathering helmets for us all to wear in the car.

 Then you have that child who puts on a costume and rides his bike around the neighborhood in the middle of the summer.
 You wonder what the neighbors will think and then you chuckle about it.

-One time when we were going to the store, Ian was out ahead of my daughter, and I saw some people look at Ian and do this kind of chuckle.
-I looked at my daughter and said, “They are laughing at him.”
+One time when we were going to the store, Ian was out the door ahead of my daughter, and I saw some people look at Ian and do this kind of chuckle.
+I looked at my daughter and said, “They’re laughing at him.”

 Lesson #4: You Never Know Where You Will Meet the Nicest People